Last updated: 2019-12-25 10:40:09PDF

 - 1. Enable MFA protection

-- 5. Users, permissions and resources are managed by different sub-accounts respectively
+- 5. Manage users, permissions, and resources with different sub-accounts

 - 7. Delete unnecessary certificates and permissions